setsojs/setso/readme.md

 Setso is not concerned on how you ship your html, its only concern is to bring your markdown into html.

-We suggest [vite](https://vitejs.dev) for viewing and shipping your html.
+If you are not using the default starter, then it's a choose your own adventure story:

+- You can use vite
+- You can build a server app with express

 ## Configuration

 To configure setso, the only thing you need is a `setso.config.js`.
-The available opions can be found [here](docs/api/setso.config.js.md)
+The available options can be found [here](docs/api/setso.config.js.md)

 Example config: